Skip to Main Content

 Who can file a grievance?

-Academic Senate faculty may file a grievance with the Committee on Privilege and Tenure (P&T).
+• Academic Senate faculty may file a grievance that their rights may have been violated with the Committee on Privilege and Tenure (P&T).

 I am an Academic Senate member.
 How do I file a grievance?

-If you have a concern that your rights and privileges may have been violated, you may want to first ask for a consultation with one of the panel of advisors on the Grievance Advisory Committee (GAC).
+If you are an Academic Senate member and have a concern that your rights and privileges may have been violated, you may want to first ask for a consultation with one of the panel of advisors on the Grievance Advisory Committee (GAC).
 If you are ready to file a grievance with P&T, use the form linked below.

 FORMS